emmajanedrews/base-template/_posts/2017-08-07-up-and-coming-areas-of-columbus.md

 There are a lot of up-and-coming areas here in Columbus, but we wanted to focus on three of them in particular today.
 These are the areas where we’re seeing a ton of increased activity as of late.

-**1. Weiland Park.** Besides all of the new development there, the university is putting a lot of money in this area by buying vacant buildings and renovating them.
+**1. Weinland Park.** Besides all of the new development there, the university is putting a lot of money in this area by buying vacant buildings and renovating them.
 First-time buyers have been offered grants to purchase in the area at a discount.

 {% include pullquote.html %}